MolSSI-Education/2019-software-summer-school-logistics/Logistics.md

 ## Lodging and Food

 ## Residence Hall Information
-Lodging will be provided to students in [Carothers Residence Hall](http://housing.utexas.edu/halls/carothers) (2501 Whitis Ave, Austin, TX 78705).
+Lodging will be provided to students in [Kinsolving Residence Hall](http://housing.utexas.edu/halls/kinsolving) (2605 Whitis Ave, Austin, TX 78705).
 Students will have roommates.
 If you have a preferred roommate, you may request that person when registering.

 You may check in on July 21 between the hours of 8 AM and 11 PM.